lonsing/depqbf/README.txt

 will run *substantially* slower in this case.
 As usual, using the compiler flag 'DNDEBUG' removes all assertions from the code, regardless from the value of 'FULL_ASSERT'.

-Compilation on a Mac:

-Depending on your system, it might be necessary to replace "-soname" by "-install_name" in the makefile.

 -----------------------
 CONFIGURATION AND USAGE